aldelaro5/Bug-Fables-Internal-Docs/docs/MapControl/Map loading.md

 # Map loading
 There's only at most 1 MapControl that can be loaded at once and it will be the current map assigned to instance.`map`.

-It means that in order to go to another map, the current one needs to be destroy before instantiating the new one.
+It means that in order to go to another map, the current one needs to be destroyed before instantiating the new one.
 Since this game doesn't involve traditional Unity scene loading, all of this is done through code.
 This implies the game is entirely managing the map loading system by itself.

 There's only one way to safely change the current map: via the LoadMap method.
 This method however only does the map unloading/loading part.
 To have the complete transition done when using the [transfer](../SetText/Individual%20commands/Transfer.md) SetText command or when going through a [DoorOtherMap](../Entities/NPCControl/ObjectTypes/DoorOtherMap.md), the TransferMap coroutine is used which ends up calling LoadMap, but with scripted party movement and fading transitions.